1956 San Francisco 49ers season

-The 1956 San Francisco 49ers season was the team's seventh season in the National Football League (NFL), and was coming off a 4–8–0 record, finishing in 5th place in the Western Conference.
+The 1956 San Francisco 49ers season was the team's seventh season in the National Football League (NFL) (eleventh in team history).

 San Francisco brought in a new head coach for the second straight season, replacing Red Strader with former 49ers quarterback Frankie Albert, who played with the team from their AAFC days in 1946 until 1952.

-The Niners got off to a rough start, winning only 1 of their first 7 games to sit in last place in the Western Conference.
-San Francisco went unbeaten in their final 5 games, and finished the year with a 5–6–1 record, and in 3rd place in the Conference.
+The Niners got off to a rough start, winning just one of their first seven games, before going unbeaten down the stretch.
+The team finished the year with a 5–6–1 record, good for 3rd place in the Western Conference.

 Offensively, Y. A. Tittle threw for a team-high 1,641 yards and 7 touchdowns, and had 56.9% of his passes completed.
 Hugh McElhenny rushed for a team-best 916 yards and 8 touchdowns, while Billy Wilson caught a club-high 60 receptions for 889 yards, along with 5 touchdowns.
 Bob St. Clair blocked 10 field goal attempts.